Interstate 293: Route description

 I-293 begins at a directional T interchange in the southeast of Manchester, where NH 101 west leaves I-93.
 I-293 is signed as a north–south road, but, along the section concurrent with NH 101, the road travels in an entirely westerly direction.
 Exits 1 and 2 provide access to The Mall of New Hampshire area and Manchester–Boston Regional Airport respectively.
 After crossing the Merrimack River, I-293 enters the modified cloverleaf exit 3 interchange where I-293, NH 101, and the Everett Turnpike intersect.
 At exit 3, NH 101 leaves I-293 and continues west as a four-lane freeway to its junction with NH 114.
 I-293 makes a nearly 90-degree turn here, joining the Everett Turnpike and traveling north along the west bank of the Merrimack River.
 The I-293/Everett Turnpike concurrency heads in to downtown Manchester and is joined by NH 3A at exit 4.
 Exits 5 and 6 intersect local roads near bridges across the Merrimack River, allowing travelers access to both east and west sides of Manchester.
 At exit 7, NH 3A leaves the concurrency, while I-293 and the turnpike continue north to the end of I-293 at another interchange with I-93, just south of the Hooksett barrier toll plaza.
 From here, I-93 and the Everett Turnpike are concurrent to the turnpike's northern end in Concord.

 As of June 16, 2008, the project to complete exit 5 as a full interchange was complete.
 Drivers are now able to exit and enter exit 5 both southbound and northbound.
 This exit is a single-point urban interchange, the third in New Hampshire.

 Like I-393, the other auxiliary Interstate Highway in New Hampshire, I-293 is signed in concurrency with other routes along its entire length and never runs alone other than on transition ramps between NH 101 and the Everett Turnpike.
 This is due to the I-293 designation having been added to already existing routes, NH 101, and the Everett Turnpike.

 History

 I-293 overlays portions of two earlier routes that were upgraded to provide the route an Interstate designation.
 NH 101 was the main east–west route across southern New Hampshire, connecting Keene with (at the time) Portsmouth, and passed through southern Manchester.
 The Everett Turnpike was an early toll highway connecting the three cities of the Merrimack Valley: Nashua, Manchester, and Concord.
-When it was accepted into the Interstate Highway System, the short NH 101 freeway from I-93 to the Everett Turnpike was numbered I-193 from 1961–1977.
+When it was accepted into the Interstate Highway System, the short NH 101 freeway from I-93 to the Everett Turnpike was numbered I-193 from 1961 to 1977.
 When I-93 was completed in 1977, the Everett Turnpike from NH 101 to I-93 was added to the route and it was renumbered as I-293.
 The NH 101 to Everett Turnpike interchange was later rebuilt to provide a free-flowing transition between the two legs.